Miss Baker: Previous animal flights

-Previous United States efforts at launching monkeys to space had met with the animals' demise from suffocation or parachute failure, although Soviet Union efforts had fared a little better, to the chagrin of animal rights activists.
+Previous United States efforts at launching monkeys to space had met with the animals' demise from suffocation or parachute failure, to the chagrin of animal rights activists, although Soviet efforts had fared little better.
 The Soviet Union had recovered two dogs, the first mammals to be recovered from suborbital space flight, from an altitude of 101 km on July 22, 1951 and subsequently recovered more dogs.
 Albert II became the first monkey and first mammal in space, launched on a V-2 rocket on June 14, 1949.
 The United States had also flown monkeys and mice by Aerobee rocket to heights below the edge of space beginning in 1951.

 Pre-flight

 The squirrel monkey who was to become known as Miss Baker was purchased along with 25 other squirrel monkeys at a pet shop in Miami, Florida, and brought to the Naval Aviation Medical School in Pensacola.
 Fourteen of the candidates tolerated confinement for periods up to 24 hours, electrodes all over their bodies, and monitoring at all hours.
 Miss Baker "stood out from the rest because of her intelligence and loving, docile manner", relayed Colin Burgess and Chris Dubbs in their 2007 book Animals In Space: From Research Rockets to the Space Shuttle.
 For this, and her apparent pleasure at being handled with tender loving care, she earned the nickname TLC.

 With experiments imminent, the Army named their monkey "Alpha," and the Navy followed with "Bravo," names taken directly from the phonetic alphabet.
-Before flight, though, the names changed to the first letters of the antiquated Joint Army/Navy Phonetic Alphabet.
+Before flight, though, the names changed to the first letters of the antiquated Joint Army/Navy Phonetic Alphabet, i.e. "Able" and "Baker".